azakordonets/typescript-workshop/AdvancedTypes/PITCHME.md

 @snap[midpoint span-100]
 @ul[midpoint list-spaced-bullets text-07 span-100]
 - Interface is a structure that defines the contract in your application
-- It defines the syntax for classes o follow
+- It defines the syntax for classes to follow
 - Classes that are derived from an interface must follow the structure provided by their interface
 - The TypeScript compiler does not convert interface to JavaScript.
 It uses interface for type checking.
 This is also known as "duck typing" or "structural subtyping"
 @ulend